 Macular degeneration is a chronic and common eye disease that often leads to central vision loss.
 The macula is within the center part of the retina, and when its tissues begin to deteriorate, it can lead to blurred or blind spots within the field of vision.
-If this condition severely impairs your ability to work, you might need to file macular degeneration disability claims with a disability insurance company and/or the Social Security Administration.
+If this condition severely impairs your ability to work, you might need to file macular degeneration disability claims with a long term disability insurance company and/or the Social Security Administration.
 In this blog, we’ll look at the various aspects of disability, macular degeneration, and how we can help with your case.

 Types of Macular Degeneration

 Macular degeneration is the leading cause of central vision loss in individuals age 50 and up.
 There are two primary types of macular degeneration: dry and wet macular degeneration.
 The dry type affects nearly 80-90% of people with age-related macular degeneration.
 Its cause is unknown, and it tends to progress slower than the wet type.
 In this condition, small yellowish or white deposits form on the retina below the macula, making it deteriorate over time.
 As the deterioration of the macula continues, a person’s central vision also deteriorates.

 Wet macular degeneration affects around 10-15% of patients with age-related macular degeneration.
 However, it accounts for at least 90% of all cases of adverse vision loss as a result of the disease.
 In this condition, abnormal blood vessels beneath the retina start to grow toward the macula, and the abnormal blood vessels break, bleed, and leak fluid.
 This damages the macular and lifts it, pulling it away from its base.
 The result is often rapid or severe vision loss.
 Laser surgery may be performed to prevent leakage from the blood vessels and to slow down vision loss.

 Juvenile Macular Degeneration